 Floors including Sub-floors

 Repair Category 1

-Notes There are areas of creaky flooring.
+Notes Sections of flooring are loose and uneven/sloped.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

 Repair Category 2

-Notes There is wear and tear to internal joinery finishes in places.
+Notes An internal door is damaged.
+The door between the kitchen and hallway has been removed.